Fidelio Tata, PhD⎢MiCA CASP CPD Training

 ESMA Knowledge & Competence Guidelines

-My CPD training programs are explicitly mapped to ESMA’s Guidelines for the criteria on the assessment of knowledge and competence under the Markets in Crypto‑Assets Regulation (MiCA) (Final Report ESMA35‑1872330276‑2380 of 11 July 2025 and Guidelines ESMA35‑24871704‑2922, applicable six months after their publication on ESMA’s website in all EU languages).
+My CPD training programs are explicitly mapped to ESMA’s Guidelines for the criteria on the assessment of knowledge and competence under the Markets in Crypto‑Assets Regulation (MiCA) (Final Report ESMA35‑1872330276‑2380 of 11 July 2025 and Guidelines ESMA35‑24871704‑2922, going into effect on 27 July 2026).

 I provide structured, role‑based training that equips staff with the regulatory knowledge, practical skills, and competencies necessary to meet supervisory expectations across all EU jurisdictions and to document compliance with Articles 68 and 81 MiCA.
 Each training engagement includes a documented Regulatory Compliance Pack, delivering evidence of staff learning and CPD participation, audit‑ready reports, and competency assessments, so that your CASP can demonstrate adherence to ESMA standards during internal reviews and supervisory inspections.